How-Much-Math-Do-You-Need-To-Know-To-Be-A-Software-Engineer---Thumbnail

 How to learn more math to use as a Software Engineer

-Are you relieved to know that you don’t have to be a math expert — or even good at math — to become a Software Engineer?
+Are you relieved to know that you don’t have to be a math expert — or even proficient at math — to become a Software Engineer?
 If so, a lot of people are in the same boat as you.
 In fact, a large percentage of working Software Engineers don’t have a college degree and didn’t take one math class after high school!

 Related articles